Introduction

 dr. Ellen Sjoer

 After receiving her PhD from Leiden University, Ellen began working in the Faculty of Technology, Policy and Management at the Delft University of Technology.
-She has been a project leader for various research projects about e-learning and information management in higher education and at companies (including Shell).
+She has been a project leader for various research projects about e-learning and information management in higher education and at companies.
 She is also involved in EU projects like Learn RDM in the SME.
 The first research group she headed at The Hague University of Applied Sciences was the one known as Knowledge Infrastructure for Science and Technology.
 Ellen also participates in various networks such as the Stichting HRM Lectorennetwerk Nederland and the board of the IACEE (International Association for Continuing Engineering Education).
 Ellen Sjoer heads the Sustainable Talent Development Research Group since 2011.

 +31 (0)6 - 49 69 01 91